ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 How do you communicate with a remote system?
 Fortunately, there are a number of tools, e.g. [PuTTY](https://www.putty.org/), and software frameworks and libraries, e.g. [Qt](https://www.qt.io/) and [Boost](https://www.boost.org/), which have been developed to facilitate this.
 PuTTY allows users to connect to a desired end-point and send raw data, e.g. a string.
 Qt provides its networking module and Boost provides the Asio library, which both allow for network communication.

 In this tutorial, I show you how to use Boost's Asio library to communicate over a network using the Transmission Control Protocal (TCP) and Internet Prototcol (IP), i.e. TCP/IP.
-Sample 1 and Sample 2 shows how to synchronously write and read data over a network; Sample 3 shows how to asynchronously write and read data over a network.
-The remainder of this tutorial is structured as follows: Section 2 describes the tutorial's requirements; Section 3 describes how to build the tutorial's samples; Section 4 presents and describes sample 1's source code; Section 5 presents and describes sample 2's source code; Section 5 presents an activity for you to complete; Section 7 present and describe sample 3's sample code; Section 8 presents an activity for you complete; and Section 9 concludes the tutorial.
+Sample 1 and Sample 2 shows how to synchronously write and read data over a network; Sample 3 shows how to asynchronously read data over a network using a class.
+The remainder of this tutorial is structured as follows: Section 2 describes the tutorial's requirements; Section 3 describes how to build the tutorial's samples; Section 4 presents and describes Sample 1's source code; Section 5 presents and describes Sample 2's source code; Section 5 presents an activity for you to complete; Section 7 present and describe sample 3's Sample code; Section 8 presents an activity for you complete; and Section 9 concludes the tutorial.

 ## Section 2: Requirements